PoisotLab/ms_metaweb_perspectives/README.md

 example, used a neural network to learn the embedding of a network in which not all interactions were known, based on the nodes' metadata.
-This example has many parallels in ecology (see @fig:embedding **C**), in which node metadata can be given by phylogeny or functional traits.
+This example has many parallels in ecology (see @fig:embedding **C**), in which node metadata can be represented by phylogeny, abundance, or functional traits.
+Using phylogeny as a source of information assumes (or strives to capture) the action of evolutionary processes on network structure, which at least for food webs have been well documented **TK REF**; similarly, the use of functional traits assumes that interactions can be infered from the knowledge of trait-matching rules, which is similarly well supported in the empirical literature **TK REF**.
+Relating this information to an embedding rather than a list of networks measures would allow to capture their effect on the more fundamental aspects of network structure;
+conversely, the absence of a phylogenetic or functional signal may suggest that evolutionary/trait processes are not strong drivers of network structure, therefore opening a new way to perform hypothesis testing.

 Rather than directly predicting biological rules [see *e.g.* @Pichler2020MacLea for an overview], which may be confounded by the sparse nature of graph data, learning embeddings works in the low-dimensional space that maximizes information about the network structure.
 This approach is further justified by the observation, for example, that the macro-evolutionary history of a network is adequately represented by some graph embeddings [Random dot product graphs (RDPG); see @DallaRiva2016ExpEvo].
 In a recent publication, @Strydom2022FooWeb have used an embedding (based on RDPG) to project a metaweb of trophic interactions between European mammals, and transferred this information to mammals of Canada, using the phylogenetic distance between related clades to infer the values in the latent sub-space into which the European metaweb was projected.
 By performing the RDPG step on re-constructed values, this approach yields a probabilistic trophic metaweb for mammals of Canada based on knowledge of European species, despite a limited ($\approx$ 5%) taxonomic overlap.

 Graph embeddings *can* serve as a dimensionality reduction method.
 For example, RDPG [@Strydom2022FooWeb] and t-SVD [truncated Singular Value Decomposition;